oceanexplorer/ToDoAPI/README.md

 `dotnet test TodoApi.sln`

 ## Running in Docker
-The TodoApi relies on SQL server and we can run this using Dokcer with the command
+The TodoApi relies on Postgres server and we can run this using Dokcer with the command

 ```
-docker run -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=Testing123' -p 1433:1433 --name sqlserver -d microsoft/mssql-server-linux
+docker run -e 'POSTGRES_PASSWORD=Testing123' -p 5432:5432 --name postgres-server -d postgres
 ```

 You can compile the project into a docker image by running the following :